kbhedi715881/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In programming, this translates to aiming for clear, concise code that's easy to read and understand.
 Always strive to write code that minimizes complexity and maximizes maintainability.
 Remember, the best code is not only functional but also easily comprehensible by others (and your future self).
 It's about striking a balance between solving the problem at hand and ensuring the solution can be effortlessly extended or debugged in the long run."

+# 2024-02-19
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, after profiling and identifying genuine bottlenecks.
+Remember that simplicity, readability, and correctness are often more crucial for long-term software success than short-sighted optimizations."

+In essence, this quote emphasizes that over-concern with efficiency too early in the development process can lead to complex, hard-to-maintain code, which could introduce bugs or make future enhancements difficult.
+It's better to start with a good, working solution and refine it later, based on data-driven performance analysis.